 Learn about the Survivors’ and Dependents’ Educational Assistance (DEA) program.
 If you’re the child or spouse of a Veteran or service member who has died, is captured or missing, or has disabilities, you may be able to get help paying for school or job training through the DEA program—also called Chapter 35.
 Find out if you’re eligible for this benefit.

-Can I get education benefits through the DEA program?
+Am I eligible for education benefits through the DEA program?

 You may be able to get these benefits if both you and the Veteran or service member meet certain eligibility requirements.

 One of the descriptions below must be true.
 The Veteran or service member:

 - The Veteran or service member is permanently and totally disabled due to a service-connected disability, or